-Below is a list of all sanctions that may be assigned by a Student Conduct Administrator, Student Conduct Review Board, Adjudicator, Appeals Officers, Sexual Misconduct Hearing Board, Sexual Misconduct Appeals Board, the Vice President of College Life and Dean of Students, or Co-Director of Human Resources or Associate Provost.
+Below is a list of all sanctions that may be assigned by the decision maker or .
 If a party is found responsible for a violation of policy, the following sanctions may be imposed upon any party found to have violated the Student Code, the Employee Standards of Conduct, or Title IX Policy.
 Additionally, the sanctions below can be assigned when there is a finding of responsible, by the decision-maker(s), for violations of policy under the Title IX Grievance Process.
 The listed sanctions are provided for purposes of notice as to the range of possible sanctions and do not reflect the probability that any particular outcome will occur.